The rise of antimicrobial resistance (AMR) is undermining modern medicine in Australia and around the globe.

 AMR is a global health concern affecting all sectors – but that doesn’t mean the situation is the same in every country.

-So how does the situation in Australia differ from elsewhere in the world?
+These numbers still only tell part of the story.
+How does the AMR situation in Australia differ from elsewhere in the world?
 In what ways are we better, or worse?
 And what advantages do we have that we can leverage?
+AMR Action & Insights explores these questions.

 What is AMR?